MahmudolHasan/performance-testing/README.md

 Creating Report: <br>
 `jmeter -g jtl_filepath -o report_folder`

-Run first commands for each jmx script to generate a jtl file and run second commad to generate report with created jtl file from the first command.
+Run the first command for each jmx script to generate a jtl file and run the second command to generate a report with created jtl file from the first command.
 Example:
 Creating a jtl file from endurance testing <br>
 `jmeter -n -t jmx_files\Endurance_Testing\endurance.jmx -l jtl_files\Endurance_Testing\endurance.jtl`